Flotomate/product_docs/_build/html/_sources/admin/admin-customization.rst.txt

     |                                   |        :alt: figure 98                   |
     +-----------------------------------+------------------------------------------+

--  Custom fields have a different behavior across the types.
+-  The behavior and outlook of custom fields change across the module types.

     a. **Request**: